Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation

 WPT signals are generated based on the various signal design techniques introduced in Section \ref{sec:rect_model}.
 The channel adaptive multisine waveforms are applied to single and multi-antenna setups.
 The modulation signal is tested on a single antenna setup, and the transmit diversity signal is generated using two antennas.
 In order to illustrate the effect of the waveform designs of Table \ref{wave_desc}, Fig. \ref{power_alloc} displays the magnitude of a measured channel frequency response (for single antenna setup) and compares the allocated amplitudes for the different types of multisine waveform strategies.
 It can be seen that SMF allocates power to all frequencies (so as to exploit the rectifier nonlinearity), but emphasizes (more or less depending on the choice of $\beta$) the strong frequency components and attenuates the weakest ones (so as to benefit from the channel frequency diversity).
 This contrasts with MAX PAPR that inverts the channel (and allocates more power to the weakest components) so as to maximize the PAPR of the signal at the rectifier input.

 \begin{remark} Note that the proposed closed-loop architecture contrasts with conventional open-loop approaches in the RF literature with waveform being static/non-adaptive \cite{Trotter2009,Boaventura2011,Collado2014,Boaventura2013}, and beamforming relying on tags localization, not on the channel state \cite{Masotti2016}.
-Indeed, the waveform adaptation, channel estimation and frame structure are not present in those works, therefore preventing the signal at the input of the rectenna to be truly optimized. \end{remark}
+Indeed, the waveform adaptation, channel estimation and frame structure are not present in those works, therefore preventing the signal at the input of the rectenna to be truly optimized.
+The proposed closed-loop architecture also differs from those of \cite{Choi2017,Choi2018,Yedavalli2017,Claessens2018,Abeywickrama2018} in the communication literature, where emphasis was on adaptive beamforming (to maximize $e_{\rf-\rf}$ ), rather than joint waveform and beamforming design (to maximize $e_{\rf-\rf} \times e_{\rf-\dc}$). \end{remark}